All Products

 fi

-Script purpose: If the status of Tunnel 1 is UP, add a route to transmit traffic from the data center to the VPC whose CIDR block is 192.168.0.0/16 through the XFRM virtual network interface of Tunnel 1.
-In addition, set the metric value of this route to 100 to assign this route a higher priority than the route that points to the XFRM virtual network interface of Tunnel 2.
-If the status of Tunnel 1 is DOWN, withdraw the route.
+This script adds a route for traffic from the on-premises data center to the Alibaba Cloud VPC (192.168.0.0/16) through the XFRM virtual network interface of Tunnel 1 when the tunnel is up.
+The metric value of this route is set to 100, which gives it a higher priority than the route for Tunnel 2.
+If Tunnel 1 is down, the script revokes the route.

 vi /root/connect_2.sh